A Rocket Academy is a great Cub Scout recruiting event! Find out what space activities for kids that we did and some

 Using this format, the kids have fun while parents get information in a more relaxed environment than a traditional round up.

 This year, we decided to do a Rocket Academy.
-BSA has a great outline for a Rocket Academy, but I had something else in mind.
 I envisioned having different stations with rocket-related activities.
 Here’s how we planned and executed our Rocket Academy.

 - Air Rockets using soda bottles, pvc pipe and old magazines to make rockets and a launcher

 - Film Canister Rockets using Alka-Seltzers

 - Water Bottle Rockets using vinegar and baking soda